 Applicability.
 The noise requirements of this Ordinance shall apply to all unincorporated portions of Hocking County, OH.

+Section 2: Definitions

+Consistent noise: Any sound that occurs repeatedly or continuously over a period of time and originates from the same source or activity, such as machinery, music, animal vocalizations, or human behavior and that:

+Persists for durations exceeding 10 minutes without significant interruption; or

+Recurs at regular intervals (e.g., hourly, daily, or weekly) in a manner that disrupts the reasonable quiet enjoyment of property;

+Receiving party: A parcel of party other than where a sound originates that is impacted by high noise levels.

+Sound level meter: A device which measures sound pressure levels and conforms to Type 1 or Type 2 as specified in the American National Standards Institute Specification S1.4-1971.

-Section 2: Noise Standards.
+Section 3: Noise Standards.

 Methods of Noise Measurement.

-For the purposes of enforcing the provisions of this Ordinance, noise shall be measured in dab using a sound level meter, with the measurements taken at the noisiest point within the receiving property.
+For the purposes of enforcing the provisions of this Ordinance, noise shall be measured in dab using a sound level meter, with the measurements taken at the noisiest point within a receiving property or right-of-way.

-A dab is the sound pressure in decibels measured using the "A" weighting network on the sound level meter.
-The sound pressure level, in decibels, of a sound is twenty (20) times the logarithm to the base of ten (10) of the ratio of the pressure of the sound to a reference pressure of twenty (20) micropascals.

-A sound level meter is a device which measures sound pressure levels and conforms to Type 1 or Type 2 as specified in the American National Standards Institute Specification S1.4-1971.

-The receiving property is real property within which the maximum permissible noise levels specified herein shall not be exceeded from sources outside such property.
+A dBA is way to measure how loud a sound is, using a scale that mimics how human ears hear.
+It is measured with a special tool called a sound level meter, which adjusts for the fact that we, as human beings hear some frequencies better than others.
+The dBA formula uses a logarithm, which means the scale increases quickly.
+The higher the number the more intense the sound becomes. .

 Exemptions from Noise Regulations.

 Exemptions During the Day.
 The following shall be exempt from the provisions this Ordinance between the hours of 7:00 A.M. and 10:00 P.M. only: